 - repairs to sewerage systems and sub-surface irrigation

 - regular inspections and maintenance of pump stations and water treatment plants

 - regular maintenance and cleaning of sewer pumps and sewer mains

 - regular collection and testing of water

-If you would like more information regarding the Aboriginal Communities' Water and Sewerage Program, please contact NSWALC's Policy and Programs Unit on 02 9689 4444.
+If you would like more information regarding the Aboriginal Communities Water and Sewerage Program, please visit the Department of Industry or contact NSWALC’s Program Implementation Unit on 02 9689 4444.